HA on the Domain¶

 When a failed sequencer recovers and resumes operation, it deletes all events that arrived past its last known watermark.
 This avoids incorrectly re-inserting them, as readers may have seen them already.

-It is safe to do this, and does not affect events that have already been read.
+It is safe to do this and it does not affect events that have already been read.
 Any events written by the sequencer while it is offline are ignored by readers.
 The sequencer then replaces its old watermark with a new timestamp and resumes normal operation.

 After resuming operation, there is a short pause in reading from other sequencers due to updates to the watermark table.
 However, requests to the other sequencer nodes continue successfully, and any events written during this period are available for reading as soon as the pause is over.